Opole – castle on the Ostrówek

 Architecture

-The castle was erected on the site of an older timber stronghold in the northern, marshy part of the Odra Island on Ostrówek, the promontory of the Pasieka Island.
-It consisted of a polygonal outline of brick defense walls about 2-3 meters thick, repeating the course of an older wooden – earth ramparts, the four-sided tower situated in front of the walls on the north, and a four-sided, detached residential building measuring 12×15 meters, possibly of a tower-like character (keep) in the south-west corner of the complex.
+The Opole castle was built on the site of an early medieval stronghold, in the northern, swampy part of the island, in the area of Ostrówek, a headland of Pasieka Island washed by the waters of the Odra River.
+It consisted of a polygonal outline of massive defensive wall 2-3 meters thick, roughly repeating the course of the wood and earth ramparts of the stronghold, a small four-sided tower protruding in front of the perimeter of the walls in the north, and a four-sided, detached residential building measuring 12 x 15 meters, perhaps of a tower-like form.
+This keep was located in the south-west corner of the complex, i.e. on the opposite side of the gate, in theoretically the safest place in the courtyard.

 Around 1300, at the entrance gate, in the south-eastern part of the complex, a cylindrical tower was built, today known as the Piast’s Tower, which was a typical example of a bergfried, i.e. a tower of final defense.
 It was built of bricks and set on a 6-meter deep field-stone foundation.
 The thickness of its walls in the ground floor was over 3 meters, and the height was about 30 meters.
 It was not included in the perimeter of the defensive walls, but located in close proximity to them.
 Originally, the entrance to it was about 10 meters above the level of the courtyard, at the height of the first floor, and was accessible through a wooden gallery from the crown of the defensive wall.
 In case of danger, gallery could be easily dismantled, and the door to the bergfried itself was blocked with four bars set in openings in the wall (at the end of the Middle Ages, the original entrance was transformed into a window opening, and the new entrence was placed on the same level, but on the south-eastern side, so that it connected with a nearby building).
 Inside the tower, there was a round, high prison dungeon on the lowest storey, originally accessible only through an opening in the ceiling, and above a smaller, hexagonal room, perhaps a guardhouse, located at the entrance level.
 Both chambers were topped with brick barrel vaults, although the upper one was only from the end of the Middle Ages.
 Above, there were three more hexagonal floors, covered with wooden ceilings.
 To the second floor led a late gothic tunnel stairs created by fencing part of the room with a wall (originally only ladders were used to move).
 The top storey was used for active defense.
-It was probably topped with a battlement, covered with a steep roof with a short ridge (this is how it was depicted in a fresco from around the mid-fourteenth century).
+It was probably originally topped with a high roof and a surrounding hoarding porch.

 Current state